net-ml/net-ml.github.io/_posts/2024-03-18-netdiffusion.md

 author: "Xi (Chase) Jiang"
 ---

-# Introducing NetDiffusion: A New Direction in Network Data Augmentation

 In the world of machine learning (ML) for network management and security, the scarcity of high-quality, labeled network datasets has always been a major bottleneck.
 Traditional methods for generating synthetic network data,